MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05-LAB_MANUAL.md

 After completing this lab, you will be able to:

--	Add an MVC view to a web application.
+-	Add an MVC view to a web application
--	Use Razor to differentiate server-side code from HTML.
+-	Use Razor to differentiate server-side code from HTML
--	Write HTML and tag helpers in a view.
+-	Write HTML and tag helpers in a view
--	Add partial views and view components.
+-	Add partial views and view components

 #### Lab Setup